Browse Tutorials

 203K Views

-6 min read
+9 min read

-System.Web.Optimization class offers the bundling and minification techniques that is exist with in the Microsoft.Web.Optimization dll.
+MVC4 and .Net Framework 4.5 offer bundling and minification techniques that reduce the number of requests to the server and the size of the requested CSS and JavaScript library, which improves page loading time.System.Web.The optimization class offers the bundling and minification techniques that exist within Microsoft.Web.Optimization dll.
 Using this dll you can also use this technique with Asp.Net MVC3 and .Net Framework 4.0.
-Refer the article Bundling and minification in MVC3 and Asp.Net 4.0 for more help.
+Refer to the article Bundling and minification in MVC3 and Asp.Net 4.0 for more help.

-What is Bundle?
+What is a Bundle?

 Creating Style Bundle